 Cardio should only be a very low impact process.
 If you do have body fat to extinguish, use diet as your main strategy.
 Watch your macros, and make sure you get enough food, and weight training as much as possible.
-Diet is the key to fat loss, and weights is the key to changing your overall body shape.
+Diet is the key to fat loss, and weights are the key to changing your overall body shape.

 I do get it, there are those who want to do cardio, and that’s fine.
 For you folks, please resort to HIIT 2 times per week for a maximum of 20 to 30 minute per session.
 Any more would be detrimental to your fat loss and muscle building goals.

 Tweak as you go along, and alter as needed.
 There is no right or wrong method here.
 Too much of something will cause health issues later on.
-Balance and conscious awareness of what’s happening to your body, is key here.
+Balance and conscious awareness of what’s happening to your body is key here.

-And remember you can’t out train a bad diet with cardio.
+And remember you can’t out-train a bad diet with cardio.
 Don’t even bother with that.
 Watch what you eat most of the time, and indulge a little if you are heading in the right direction.
 Imagine the changes you will make just by eating a bit better and weight training.